mathspp/mathspp/pages/02.blog/contributing-to-open-source-rich-2073/item.md

 ===

-!!!
-This is an account of a contribution I made to an open source library.
+!!!!
+This is an account of a contribution **I am still making** to an open source library.
-!!!
-However, this contribution is still **ongoing**.
+!!!!
+In other words, this contribution is still **ongoing**.
-!!!
+!!!!
 Watch this space for updates.

 # Preamble